TikaFlow/bash-sql/README.md

 > prototype: curdate()

-Returns the current date as a value in 'YYYY-MM-DD' format.
+Returns the current date as a value in 'YYYY-mm-dd' format.

 ### current_date